 Once upon a time, that noisy, carefree, self-expressed little person was you.
 But, at some point, you decided you had to be less like you in order to survive in the world, especially in the world of work.

 You made the discovery that who you naturally were, what you naturally loved, and how you naturally did things weren't the kind of ingredients you could make a successful career from, so you had to try as hard as you could to be something else.

 Over time, that amount of effort starts to become painful.

 You realise that you're a different person at work than you are with your friends (although your work identity is starting to creep into the other areas of your life.
 Just ask whoever you live with).

 You recognise that you never do anything about the issues you say are important to you.

 You notice that dreaming about things you want to do is becoming painful, because you know they're never going to happen in reality.
 You dampen them down, stop reading about them, pretend they don't exist (and, as far as your life is concerned, you're right).

 You begin to feel like a fraud.

-By now, (like Katy, Amanda and Benjamin) you've spent so many years trying to be 'not-you' that you've almost completely lost touch with what's underneath.
+By now, you've spent so many years trying to be 'not-you' that you've almost completely lost touch with what's underneath.

 And how in the world are you going to figure out what you'd love to do as a career, when you don't even really know who you are?